justme99/juju/openam/README.md

 Other limitations of this charm
 - Autoscaling is not supported in this charm release
 - Only OpenDJ is tested as a user repository for authenticate users
-- Only the Apache OpenAM Agent relastionship is cuurently supported.
+- Only the Apache OpenAM Agent relastionship is currently supported.
 Currently no support for the .Net and J2EE.
 - Only OpenID Connect is supported as a automatically way of authenticate users of any charm implementing the same interface

 There will be more features and relationships to come.